Private Die Proprietary Stamps

 What Are Private Die Proprietary Stamps?

-Private Die Proprietary stamps, sometimes referred to as Match & Medicine stamps, are a special class of Revenue stamps.
+Private Die Proprietary stamps, often referred to as Match & Medicine stamps, are a special class of Revenue stamps.
 Unlike standard government-issued Revenue stamps, these were custom-designed and printed for individual companies, typically manufacturers of matches, medicines, perfumes, playing cards, and other proprietary goods.
 The stamps served two purposes:

 - Tax Payment: They documented the payment of federal taxes required on certain consumer goods.